RiftTeam/multicolor/README.md

     The optional arguments are only needed if the default setting does not meet the required needs.
 A specific name for the outputfile can be set (-o / --output).
     The maximum range (-r / --range) of colors per line, can be set to 16 or 31.
+    To prevent colorstreaking in the border, a specific color (-b / --bordercolor) can be set.
+WARNING: this will reduce the overall colors to 15 or 30 per line!
 	Mode (-m / --mode) to encode the pixel data via rle (run-length encoding) or as raw, which is the default.
 To reduce the colors of the image per line, various converters (-c / --converter) can be used.
 These can be configured in "mtc.cfg".